palantir/godel-conjure-plugin/README.md

 The `"backcompat"` asset type enables backward compatibility checking for Conjure definitions.
 This asset is invoked by the `conjure-backcompat` task (integrated into `./godelw verify`) to verify that Conjure API changes maintain backward compatibility for projects that generate IR from YAML definitions.

-See [internal/backcompatasset/asset.go](internal/backcompatasset/asset.go) for the asset invocation specification and wrapper implementation.
+See [backcompatasset/asset.go](backcompatasset/asset.go) for the asset API that can be used to implement backcompat checking assets.

 ### Conjure IR Extensions Asset
 The `"conjure-ir-extensions-provider"` asset type allows key-value pairs to be added to the [`extensions`](https://github.com/palantir/conjure/blob/master/docs/spec/intermediate_representation.md#extensions) block of the Conjure IR **as part of the